BettyzhangPei/Heritability-Velocity/README.md

 - `generate_data` function
 - `generate_information` function
 - `AI-ReML` function
-The `generate_data` function mimic the PLCO datasets to provide a list of observed data: n, Z, t and y.
+The `generate_data` function mimic the PLCO datasets to provide a list of observed data: n, G, G0, t, and y.
-The `generate_information` function provides a list of obaserved data and required matrices: n, Z, t, y, A, S, G, W, and H.
+The `generate_information` function provides a list of obaserved data and required matrices: n, Z, Z0, t, y, A, G, G0, and H.
 The `AI-ReML` function provides estimates for variance components in a linear mixed model by integrating genetic effects in a longitudinal phenotype via AI-ReML algorithm based on inputed dataset.
 For instance:
 ```r